 In life management, the Dogon consult the “Divinatory Table” which serves as an instrument of divination to predict the future for the Dogon.

-The Dogon divination ceremony begins just before sundown in the evening.
-The “diviner” or Dogon priest begins the ritual by drawing six interconnected squares in the sands at the foothills of the Bandiagara Cliffs.
+The divination ceremony begins just before sundown in the evening.
+The “diviner” or priest begins the ritual by drawing six interconnected squares in the sands at the foothills of the Bandiagara Cliffs.
 Together with the squares, an intricate pattern of symbol is drawn that represent God’s wishes, life and death, regional harmony and peace, and future of the families and the village.

 Subsequently, ‘l’ shaped drawings representing peace and death are traced.
-Then, the Dogan priest places tiny sticks representing God and family in the sand panels.
+Then, the priest places tiny sticks representing God and family in the sand panels.
 Thereafter minutely holed small sand mounds representing next harvest, village harmony, sickness and individual mortality are made.

 All along while drawing sand patterns, the priest chants prayers appealing to the fox to come and foretell the future.
 The prayers finish just before darkness and everyone returns to the village.